Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 The `obfuscated` parameter is used to inform the SDK if the flag configuration is obfuscated.

-The initialization method is synchronous and allows you to perform assignments immediately.
+This initialization method is synchronous and allows you to perform assignments immediately.

 ### Fetching the configuration from the remote source on-demand